PJM Interconnection Queue — Live NERC Region: PJM MAAC · Updated:

 Not ready for the audit?

-Subscribe to the ContractMotion Signal Report — a weekly summary of PJM, ERCOT, and FERC activity relevant to mid-tier grid infrastructure contractors.
+Subscribe to the ContractMotion Signal Report — a weekly summary of PJM, ERCOT, and FERC activity relevant to established grid contractors scaling into bigger work.
 No filler.
 No analysis of things that don't matter.
 Specific projects, specific signals, specific procurement timelines.